Frequently Asked Questions

 • It will be easier for family and friends to get in touch with you in an emergency.

 • The U.S. Department of State, Bureau of Consular Affairs, is another resource.
-Visit their Know Before You Go page to learn more.
+Visit their Planning Your Travel page to learn more.

 • Airport check-in and boarding